heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 ### Step 5 — Stage your file

-Staging in Git is the process of preparing your file to be included in your next commit.
+Staging in Git prepares your file to be included in your next commit.

 To stage the changes you made to the file, run the `git add .` command in your terminal.